KyreenaH/Designing-for-Web/README.md

 ####Client expectations
 1. As a web designer you have a responsibility not only to fulfill client requests, but to go above and beyond their expectations and produce a highly successful website for your client.
+It is important to realise that clients aren’t trained in web design - they will not often know what will bring them the most success and often do not have their real best interests at heart.
 Web results & effectiveness are directly measurable & no client will be satisfied if their website does not perform well.
-Thus, it is important to realise that clients aren’t trained in web design - they will not often know what will bring them the most success and often do not have their real best interests at heart.
 With this in mind, consider:

   1. The single biggest stakeholder in the success of any website is the Users, by a very large margin.
 If you can teach clients that sound usability practice will lead them to success, then they will trust you to execute this effectively.